xiaofan2406/simple-react-starter-kit/README.md

 - [electron](https://github.com/xiaofan2406/react-starter-kit/tree/electron)

 ### Folders
-- `config`: webpack, babel and jest configuration files
+- `config`: webpack and babel configuration files
 - `public`: static files are not directly server by webpack like the index.html and favicon
 - `scripts`: scripts for development and production
 - `src`: source files directory, processed by webpack